Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm This dataset was created by native Farsi speakers using a hybrid LLM and manual approach.
 LLMs were prompted to propose high-level categories and illustrative examples, spanning both everyday knowledge and culturally-specific practices.
 Based on these examples, the authors either created new samples from scratch inspired by the proposed categories or edited the LLM-generated examples.
 All examples were reviewed and edited by two native speakers. \hangindent=0.5cm \hangafter=1 \textbf{Group 0069: Hindi, Telugu} (\texttt{hin\_deva}: 179 examples, \texttt{tel\_telu}: 97 examples)

 \hangindent=0cm This dataset was created by native Hindi and Telugu speakers, using a hybrid LLM and manual approach.
 First, native speakers wrote a small set of seed examples which were used to prompt Gemini to expand the dataset.
 Each generated example was reviewed and edited by native speakers.
 The Hindi portion of the dataset uses Standard Hindi, which is widely understood across Northern India, with many prompts inspired by cultural practices such as food preparation, household activities, and regional crafts.
-The Telugu portion is based on Standard Telugu, spoken in Telangana and Andhra Pradesh, and it reflects daily life in those regions, from traditional agricultural practices to the handling of clay utensils. \hangindent=0.5cm \hangafter=1 \textbf{Group 0070: Yemeni Arabic, Egyptian Arabic, Tunisian Arabic, Saudi Arabic, Jordanian Arabic, Lebanese Arabic} (\texttt{acq\_arab}: 100 examples, \texttt{arz\_arab}: 100 examples, \texttt{aeb\_arab}: 99 examples, \texttt{ars\_arab}: 100 examples, \texttt{apc\_arab\_jord}: 100 examples, \texttt{apc\_arab\_leba}: 100 examples)
+The Telugu portion is based on Standard Telugu, spoken in Telangana and Andhra Pradesh, and it reflects daily life in those regions, from traditional agricultural practices to the handling of clay utensils.